fabianonline/OctoPrint-Telegram/README.md

 1. Open your Octoprint settings and select *Telegram* on the left.

 2. Send a start message (any message will do) to your new bot.
-You should receive a message from your bot which tells you something like "Now i know you".
+You should receive a message from your bot which tells you something like "Now I know you".

 3. Now hit the "reload" button under the known chats list.
 The chat should appear in the list.

-4. Save settings to accept new user(s)/group(s) in list
+4. Save settings to accept new user(s)/group(s) in list.

 5. Now reopen octoprit settings and check/set the configurations for new users. (see [below](#users))